koshy123/GameOfThronesHQ/README.md

 Bootstrap - uploaded to make CSS easier
-ReactRouter- to use Routes and Route react - to use Link
+ReactRouter- to use Routes and Route react - to use Link https://gameofthronesquotes.xyz/  - The API library used for data

 ## Code Snippet
 This is the code that allows me to click another random quote.